WSU-kduncan/cicdf25-Kiranrdm/README-CI.md

 - To create the diagram I used `Draw.io` -- am not sure of the digram is accurate but I did the best I could.

 - I used ChatGPT to help identify why GitHub was blocking my push due to a leaked DockerHub PAT in a previous commit.
 The AI guided me on how to remove the affected commits and fix the issue using git reset and a force push.
 All steps were reviewed and performed by me.
 I used `git log --oneline --decorate --graph -05` and `git reset --hard` and git `push --force` commands.

+- I forgot to mention this but I used this to help me with the yml's: [GitHub - docker/metadata-action](https://github.com/docker/metadata-action?tab=readme-ov-file#semver) and [Docker - Manage Tag Lables](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/)

 - For the sematic.yml, I wrote the base but I was very confused on how to write this section and I used chatGPT to help me reform mine.
 The first code is what I wrote and I asked ai to help me and I ended upn with the second one.
 Prompt i used: "Here's a version extraction code i code, but i am not sure if it correct.
 Can you help me clean this up and explain to me what's wrong with my code."
   ```
   this is the code I had: